 1 The kidneys?

 Yes, the kidneys filter your blood, and all that’s in it.
-But alchohol is not specifically acted on by the kidney, that function belonging to the liver.
-So the machine seems to have sucessfully ordained an unprecedented organ function reassignment unless (and I’m just raising a possibility here) the people promoting the gadget have conducted another body-part swap and are talking out their arses.
+But alcohol is not specifically acted on by the kidney, that function belonging to the liver.
+So the machine seems to have successfully wrought an unprecedented organ function reassignment unless (and I’m just raising a possibility here) the people promoting the gadget have conducted another body-part swap and are talking out their arses.

-2 My lay observer’s understanding of physics suggests alcohol is alcohol.
+2 My rudimentary understanding of physics and chemistry suggests alcohol is alcohol.
 You can’t like make it more slidey so it squirts faster into the bloodstream.